 It’s no secret that orthopedic mattresses are some of the best mattresses on the market.
-They provide support for your spine and help to alleviate pain in your neck, back, and joints.
+They support your spine and help alleviate pain in your neck, back, and joints.

-However, as orthopedic mattresses age, they can lose the support and pressure relief you need in a great mattress for back pain.
-This means it’s important to know how long your mattress will last so you can avoid discomfort and back problems.
+However, as orthopedic mattresses age, they can lose the support and pressure relief you need in an excellent mattress for back pain.
+This means knowing how long your mattress will last to avoid discomfort and back problems is essential.

 Some types of orthopedic mattresses last significantly longer than others.
 As a chiropractor and orthopedic mattress designer, I have 30 years’ worth of experience in helping people with back pain sleep better.